webdevvx/telegram-sender-tool/README.md

 # telegram-sender-tool
-a tool that sends bulk message to telegram users
+a tool that sends bulk messages to telegram users

 developer:https://t.me/profcodes